http://www.cs.bham.ac.uk/~axs School of Computer Science,

 Or rather they say nothing capable of being the content of a true or false assertion or a question with right and wrong answers.

 If you really think the hypothesis just described makes sense, and that there may be motion of the whole universe that's totally undetectable, then you may as well stop reading, for I have no way of convincing you that you are deluding yourself.
-You need stronger therapy than I can offer.
+You need stronger philosophical therapy than I can offer here.

 It's one of the features of being like a human that such delusions can be very tempting, and in some cases incurable.
-Similarly, if you are tempted to wonder whether it really is noon at the centre of the moon when the moon is directly above Greenwich and it's noon at Greenwich, then that temptation may be incurable, no matter how much I try to convince you that the question is too ill-defined to have an answer, any more than the question whether the number nine is green or yellow.
+Similarly, if you are tempted to wonder whether it really is noon at the centre of the moon when the moon is directly above Greenwich and it's noon at Greenwich, then that temptation may be incurable, no matter how much I try to convince you that the question is too ill-defined to have an answer, any more than the question whether the number nine is green or yellow can have an answer.

 The notion that the colour experiences you have when looking at grass and sky might suddenly be swapped in such a way that absolutely everything else, or everything else that someone else could observe, measure, control, etc. remains the same, is as coherent as the notion that this change is happening all the time, only you don't notice because your memory is constantly being fixed so that you forget what the colours really were like.